ost-cas-fee-adv-22-23/app-pizza-hawaii/README.md

 Developed by Team "Pizza-Hawaii" - [Felix Adam](https://github.com/flxtagi) and [Jürgen Rudigier](https://github.com/rudigier).

-## Live Demopage
+## Live Demopage (Staging)

-The latest version of our Pizza Hawaii App is available [here](https://app-pizza-hawaii.vercel.app/).
+The latest version of our Pizza Hawaii App is available on Vercel [here](https://app-pizza-hawaii.vercel.app/).

+## Live Production Page (GCP)

+The latest version of our Pizza Hawaii App is available on Google CloudRun [here](https://app-pizza-hawaii-rcosriwdxq-oa.a.run.app)

 ## Getting Started

 Make sure you work with Node v.16 or later.

-## 1. Clone the repo.
+## 1. Clone the Repository

 ```
 git clone https://github.com/smartive-education/app-pizza-hawaii.git